Official Showaddywaddy Web Site History

 Dave Bartram continues to manage the band to this day, a role which he has undertaken since 1984.

-2023 sees the 50th anniversary of Showaddywaddy, a feat which I'm sure no-one envisaged way back at the Fosse Way pub in 1973!
+2023/24 saw the 50th anniversary of Showaddywaddy, a feat which I'm sure no-one envisaged way back at the Fosse Way pub in 1973!